 The Scale-Up Program of the Iowa Governor’s STEM Advisory Council, a signature investment of state and private funds in students and educators with ample accumulated evidence of effect.
 The Council’s intention is to bring top STEM education opportunities to all learners, especially those historically underserved.
 The intent is to seed, jumpstart or expand little-known and exemplary programs proven to inspire and educate PreK-12 students, enabling educational organizations to sustain beyond the Council’s trial investment.

 For the 2021-2022 academic year the Iowa Governor's STEM Advisory Council is seeking program providers for the Iowa STEM Scale-Up Program.
-If you are interested in providing STEM programming in Iowa and would like to be considered for this initiative, please apply through our application portal when it opens on August 17, 2020.
+If you are interested in providing STEM programming in Iowa and would like to be considered for this initiative, please click on the link below.

 Summary of important dates and deadlines: